benlue/soar/README.md

     });

 Remember to pass the database connection obtained from the _soar.getConnection()_ call to the DB access function calls by setting the connection into the **options.conn** attribute.

+If your application is connected to multiple database at the same time, remember to specify the database name as the second parameter to the _getConnetion()_ function as below:

+    soar.getConnection(function(err, conn) {
+    	// do your stuff here
+    }, 'db_name');

 ### Debug Messages<a name="debug"></a>
 If you want to know what SQLs are actually generated by SOAR, you can turn on debug messages as shown below: